pyg-team/pytorch_geometric/README.md

 --------------------------------------------------------------------------------

 PyTorch Geometric makes implementing graph convolutional networks a breeze (see [here](https://rusty1s.github.io/pytorch_geometric/build/html/notes/create_gnn.html) for the accompanying tutorial).
-For example, this is all it takes to implement a single layer like the [edge convolution layer](https://arxiv.org/abs/1801.07829):
+For example, this is all it takes to implement the [edge convolution layer](https://arxiv.org/abs/1801.07829):

 ```python
 import torch